Should you take digestive enzyme supplements?

 However, as a dietitian it really annoys me that digestive enzyme companies make so many claims without actually backing them up.
 The exception?
 Standard lactase pills for lactose intolerance and alpha-galactoside (Beano) for helping to relieve symptoms of gas due to eating beans.
 We know those work so use as needed.

-I was able to find 2 interesting studies about the use of digestive enzymes for functional digestive issues.
+In terms of the research, was able to find 2 interesting studies about the use of general digestive enzymes for functional digestive issues.
 If that seems good, know that I recommend probiotics only for some clients, and they have an evidence base of literally thousands of studies.
 Read this if you want to know how I choose a probiotic.

 - I also found one pilot level (AKA small!) randomized control trial looking at digestive enzymes in people with functional dypepsia that found reduction in symptoms such as stomach pain, nausea and indigestion.